artisan-roaster-scope/artisan/_machines/coffeetech.md

 ### Netwok Setup

 For machines talking MODBUS TCP via network connection: the computer running Artisan must be on the same IP network as the roasting machine.
-By default the roasting machines use the IP address 192.168.1.27.
+By default the CTE roasting machines use the IP address 192.168.1.27, but for the FZ-94 EVO which uses 192.168.1.2 by default.
 Configure your computer to use a manual network setup with a static IP address in the range of the roasting machine 192.168.1.x, but with x different from that of the roaster (e.g. 192.168.1.51).
 Choose 255.255.255.0 as subnet mask.

 ### Notes